stanfordjournalism/stanford-progj-2021/docs/python/python_syntax_crash_course.md

    ```
 * Create an empty list called `filtered_animals = []`
 * Loop through the list of `animals`
-* If the animal's name starts with the latter "c":
+* If the animal's name starts with the letter "c":
    * Print the name in capital letters
    * Add the name to the `filtered_animals` list
 * Print the number of `filtered_animals`, preceded by the text `"Number of C-animals: "`.